vuphan314/Knotty/README.md

 - the Knotty language: a programming language for math, specializing in knot theory
 - the Knotty engine:
-  - receives a source file (in the Knotty language)
+  - receives a Knotty program
     - example:
       ```
       def p(x) return (1 + x) * (x^-1 + 1) - 3